whazzmaster/whazzmaster.github.com/source/_posts/2012-08-19-i-have-an-idea.md

 At around 3am one friend drunkenly burst into the hotel room and started going on and on about how great he was doing, gambling-wise.
-He talked at length even as it became obvious that we was winding down like some kind of strange children's toy.
+He talked at length even as it became obvious that he was winding down like some kind of strange children's toy.
 Then he surged out of bed and said, "I have an idea!"
 Another friend asked what it was and got the classic response, "I'll need $300 of your money."